 Slow Cooker Tarragon Chicken Salad

-It might seem crazy to pull out your slow cooker during the summer, but stay with us.
-It doesn’t heat up the kitchen nearly as your oven would, and you can basically turn it on and forget about it all afternoon.
+It might seem crazy to pull out your slow cooker during the summer but stay with us.
+It doesn’t heat the kitchen nearly as hot as your oven would, and you can turn it on and forget about it all afternoon.
 And this chicken salad is guaranteed to be a hit with your crew.
 Click here for the details.

 Tomato Marinara Sauce

 Your mind will be blown when you try this tomato sauce that doesn’t require any cooking at all.
 Just throw all the ingredients into the blender or food processor and prepare to be impressed.
 Click here to grab the recipe.